brokenhandsio/swift-webauthn-guide/README.md

 return HTTPStatus.ok
 ```

 Congratulations, you just built a Passkey login!
-Entering a username and hitting "Login" should now redirect you to a private page.
-The passkey should also appear in your database (in the passkeys table) now.
-If you want to see the whole implementation you can find it [here](tbd).
+Pressing the login button and confirming the Passkey prompt should redirect you to a private page.
+If you want to see the whole implementation you can find it in the "final" directory of the [starter template](https://github.com/brokenhandsio/swift-webauthn-guide).